Shopify/toxiproxy/TLS.md

 That means Toxiproxy will just act as a TCP proxy.
 No patches are necessary.
 TLS handshake will still be performed with actual endpoint.
-Thus Toxiproxy will not be able to see (plain-text) traffic but may still apply toxic stuff (like delays) to the flow.
+Thus Toxiproxy will not be able to see (plain-text) traffic but may still apply toxics (like delays) to the flow.

 Example `config/toxiproxy.json`
 ```json